google/pigweed/pw_router/docs.rst

 link.
 Egress implementations provide a single ``SendPacket`` function, which takes the raw packet data and transmits it.

+Egresses are provided with optional metadata extracted from the packet, if it exists, to aid with transmitting decisions.
+For example, if packets in a project include a priority, egresses may use it to provide quality-of-service by dropping certain packets under heavy load.

 Some common egress implementations are provided upstream in Pigweed.

 StaticRouter